Submit Your Abstract

 Submit your abstract for the Annual IES Annual Conference.

-The closing date for submitting abstracts is 1st September 2023.
+The closing date for submitting abstracts is midnight 15th September 2023.
 Any abstracts received after this date will not be accepted.
 Abstracts not complying to the instructions below will also not be accepted.
 Please review these in advance of compilation and submission of your abstract.
+Please note exceeding the word count is the commonest cause for exclusion of an abstract for shortlisting.

 INSTRUCTIONS TO AUTHORS

-(as directed by the Irish Journal of Medical Science)
+(as guided by the requirements for publication by the Irish Journal of Medical Science)

-1. Abstracts must be submitted in WORD FORMAT (.doc or .docx) in a simple font e.g. Arial 12 point using a single spacing.
+1. Abstracts must be submitted in WORD FORMAT (.doc or .docx) in font Times Roman 10 point using a single spacing.
+Please do not submit as PDF as these will be rejected.
+Please only use plain text with no use of bold, underlined, italics or colours.
 Please name your abstract as SURNAMEKEYWORD2021 or similar to allow identification.
 Abstracts not complying to the Instructions to Authors will be excluded.
-Please do not submit as PDF as these will be rejected.

-5. Affliations namely the institute / hospital name (not abbreviated) and location (city, country) should be listed next.
+4. Affliations namely the institute / hospital name (not abbreviated) and location (city, country) should be listed next.
 Please do not list separate departments within same institution / hospital.
-It is necessary to identify the institution name of authors where more than one institution is involved using numbered superscript after each author’s name identifying which institution.
-Please do not include departments, street names, post codes, emails.
+Identify the institution name of authors where more than one institution is involved using numbered superscript after each author’s name.
+Please do not include departments, street names, post codes, or emails.
 Omit duplicate affiliations where possible.
-Please do not list separate departments within the same institution or hospital.

-6. The text of the abstract must include data with a clear description of results and conclusions.
+5. The text of the abstract must include data with a clear description of results and conclusions.
 Headings within the text are not allowed.
 Capital letters are not to be used to describe special terms, procedures, etc., and may only be used where appropriate (at the start of sentences, where proper nouns are involved, with abbreviations).
 All abbreviations must be clearly defined.
 Statistical methods must be clearly indicted.
-The body of the abstract should be a single paragraph for abstracts.
+The body of the abstract should be a single paragraph without use of headings.
 Please avoid bulleted or numbered lists.
 Always check for readability and sense.

-7. Please always use internationally accepted signs and symbols for units (SI units).
-The use of generic names or non-proprietary are preferred.
+6. Please always use internationally accepted signs and symbols for units (SI units).
+The use of generic names or non-proprietary are preferred where possible.
 If the use of trade names are deemed necessary, the generic name should be given at first mention where possible.
-If applicable, the clinical trial registry number should be included in the abstract.
+For devices, always cite the manufacturer.
+Always include the clinical trial registry number when available.

-8. A single reference may be used, only when deemed essential for understanding the abstract.
+7. A single reference may be used, only when deemed essential for understanding the abstract.
 The preferred form for this reference is doi (Direct Object Identification) eg Slifka MK, Whitton JL (2000) Clinical implications of dysregulated cytokine production.
 J Mol Med. doi:10.1007/s001090000086.
 Where this is not possible, the reference should in the ULM / Vancouver style.
-Reference is included in the 250 word count.
+Please note, the reference is included in the 250 word count.

-13. Notification of acceptance of the abstracts is by circulation of the abstract book by electronic means to members of the Irish Endocrine Society.
+10. Notification of acceptance of the abstracts is by circulation of the abstract book by electronic means to members of the Irish Endocrine Society.
 If the first instance, please check this.
+If necessary, contact the Irish Endocrine Society link

-16. The senior author will be responsible for all aspects of its content including assuring that all authors are in agreement with data submission and the required approvals are in place.
+13. The senior author will be responsible for all aspects of its content including assuring that all authors are in agreement with the submission and the required approvals are in place.
+If not, the abstract will be considered withdrawn.
 By submitting the abstract, the senior author acknowledges the required ethical and regulatory approvals are in place and they have been adhered to.
-The senior author will also be held responsible if an accepted paper is not presented.
+If required, these may be sought.
+The senior author will also be held responsible if an accepted abstract is not presented.

 INSTRUCTIONS TO PRESENTERS AT THE ANNUAL GENERAL MEETING